Mediator

-By training as a mediator, you would help resolve and reach acceptable outcomes from legal, family or employment disputes
+By training as a mediator, you will be able to help resolve and reach acceptable outcomes from legal, family or employment disputes

 Some situations require a neutral perspective, to listen and understand all sides of an argument.
 As a mediator you'll be this person, providing equal opportunity for people involved in a dispute to speak without being judged or interrupted.